direktiv/direktiv/scripts/api/api.md

 ```

 Get the timing metrics of a workflow's instance
-This returns a total sum of the milliseconds a workflow has been executed for.
+This returns a total sum of the milliseconds a workflow has been executed for

 #### Parameters